celiao/rtsimple/README.rst

 For the first 5 entries, there doesn't appear to be any overlap.
 For fun, create complete lists of the *Movies In Theaters* list and *DVDs Upcoming* list and determine if the lists overlap at all.

-You also can call methods and get details without explicitly instanciating an object.
+Note that you can call methods and get details without explicitly instanciating an object.

 .. code-block:: python